|Elliott Sound Products||Project 134|

 Figure 2 - Current Sources, Bipolar Transistor and JFET

+While both of these circuits perform well, I suggest that the 'dual transistor' current source shown in Figure 3 be used.
+The availability of once common FETs is poor, and seems to get worse as time goes on.
+Bipolar transistors have no such issues.
 Because of the relatively high single supply voltage and the large value coupling cap (essential to avoid low-frequency rolloff), significant protection is needed to ensure that following circuitry is not damaged.
 This can happen if a microphone lead is shorted, and will cause a -24V pulse with enough current to cause damage.
 The coupling cap must be rated for a minimum of 25V, and preferably more.

-While these circuits both appear to be very simple, the output can be very destructive if a microphone lead is shorted, especially with no mic attached.
+While these circuits both appear to be very simple, the output can be destructive if a microphone lead is shorted, especially with no mic attached.
 Without a mic connected, C1 (either circuit) will charge up to the full 24V.
 Should a mic input be shorted (and it will happen at some stage), C1 will force the output to -24V, and with plenty of current available.
 This will destroy the input of any opamp or digitiser that may be hooked up to the output unless the following circuit has heavy-duty input protection.
 The zener diodes limit the maximum possible positive or negative voltage swing to a little over 6V, and they pass the otherwise destructive voltage and current to earth (ground).

 The 1N4148 diodes isolate each individual current source from the supply rail.
 Without them, when the power is removed the coupling capacitors will attempt to discharge back into the power supply by reverse biasing the current source.
 The diodes prevent this from happening, and must not be omitted.